Water Protection Program fact sheet

 What happens to my application if my payment is successfully processed?

-When the payment is successfully processed by CSI, the next page the user will see is the ePermitting Confirmation Screen.
+When the payment is successfully processed by CSI, the ePermitting Confirmation Screen will appear.
 From this screen, the user will access the ePermitting home page to receive their issued operating permit.

 Nothing in this document may be used to implement any enforcement action or levy any penalty unless promulgated by rule under chapter 536 or authorized by statute.